Coronavirus has kept the nation indoors for what seems like an eternity, but better days are on the horizon.

 Can I book a campsite now?

 Yes!
-Following the latest changes to government guidelines, it’s likely that campsite bookings will surge, particularly while schools are still shut, so it's a good idea to book your trip as soon as possible.
+Many campsites have been taking bookings for several months now.
+With imminent relaxations to government guidelines, it’s likely that campsite bookings will surge, so it's a good idea to book your trip as soon as possible.

-We also recommend that you check booking terms and cancellation policies to make sure that you’re covered if circumstances change.
+We suggest that you check booking terms and cancellation policies to make sure that you’re covered if circumstances change.

 What about camping abroad?

-Although camping abroad will no doubt become a whole lot easier in the coming months, it’s perhaps best to stay in the UK for now.
+Although camping abroad will no doubt become a whole lot easier in the coming months, it’s probably best to stay in the UK for now.

 Your next camping trip is closer than ever – make sure you’re ready by upgrading your gear today.